 Head being covered with mesh Videographer: Important step; minimal neonate face in shot as possible TEXT: EEG: electroencephalography; VEP: visual event-related potentials.

-Place an elastic band sensor on the Baby’s chest to record the thoracic respiratory expansion [1].

 Mark the location of the surface electrodes on the mesh [1] and use a swab to perfectly separate the Newborn’s hair at the sites at which each electrode will be placed [2].

 Location being marked